The Asia-Pacific People’s Forum on Sustainable Development

 The Asia-Pacific People’s Forum on Sustainable Development:

 24 – 26 March 2019 in Bangkok

-The Asia-Pacific People’s Forum on Sustainable Development (APPFSD) will be organized by civil society (Asia-Pacific Regional CSO Engagement Mechanism (AP-RCEM), in collaboration with the ESCAP as a preparatory meeting for the APFSD.
+The Asia-Pacific People’s Forum on Sustainable Development (APPFSD) will be organized by civil society (Asia-Pacific Regional CSO Engagement Mechanism (AP-RCEM), the Asia-Pacific Research Network and the Thailand HLPF Alliance, in collaboration with the ESCAP as a preparatory meeting for the APFSD.

 The Asia-Pacific People’s Forum on Sustainable Development 2019 will be a forum for civil society organizations to work together and consolidate their positions and recommendations for a regional sustainable development agenda.
 Asia-Pacific CSOs from different sectors and countries will explore common ground and actions, develop common messages and coordinate strategies for more effective participation in the national, regional and global intergovernmental processes on sustainable development.
 The CSO Forum invites applications from nationally registered civil society organizations to work with others to:

 - Foster the sharing and learning from the variety of experiences of organizations and constituencies and to enhance capacity of civil society participants on sustainable development at the national, regional and global levels, and on the opportunities and modalities for engaging these processes, including identifying and dealing with key systemic issues/barriers to the achievement of sustainable development;